herval/kb/README.md

 - `src/test/<java, kotlin, resources>` - the folders where tests must be located.
 Everything under resources will automatically be included on test runs.

-- `out` - the output folder for compiled binariesd

 ## Commands